 June 1, 2023

-The Difference Between Saddle-Stitched and Perfect Bound Books
+The Difference Between Saddle Stitching and Perfect Binding

 Both options are great for specific types of projects and knowing what you intend the final use to be will influence the type of binding you choose.